Egorikhin/angular/aio/content/tutorial/toh-pt4.md

 * You gave the `HeroService` _get data_ method an asynchronous signature.
 * You discovered `Observable` and the RxJS _Observable_ library.
 * You used RxJS `of()` to return an observable of mock heroes (`Observable<Hero[]>`).
-* The component's `ngOnInit` lifecycle hook calls the `HeroService` method, not the constructor.
+* The component's `ngOnInit` lifecycle hook calls the `HeroService` method, not the letructor.
 * You created a `MessageService` for loosely-coupled communication between classes.
 * The `HeroService` injected into a component is created with another injected service, `MessageService`.